Annoying Technology Quandries in Everyday Life

 Seriously, it's ridiculous how difficult they make it.
 Open any number of foods or over the counter medications, vitamins and supplements that come in a jar or bottle, and sometimes boxed and you will find a sealed cover over the opening that you need to remove.
 They are on extremely tight and have a microscopic tab to ease your struggle in removing them.
 Some have been made easy, but most are really challenging.
 You have to get out a knife or scissors to do the job.

 Another maddening packaging challenge is little packets that hold sauces, condiments, nuts, candies, and a million other things.
 Some have notches, and that's good.
 But some have no notch and it takes a machete or stick of dynamite to open them.
 I love to stop at coffee shops when I'm in town and need a snack and order a cheese or everything bagel, toasted with cream cheese.
 The cream cheese is Philadelphia brand.
 The packet has no notch.
 I never, ever, can get them open on my own.
 I've gotten wise and ask as soon as they're getting ready to hand it to me to please open it for me.
 Without fail, they have to use a knife or scissors.
-I've actually been tempted to call the 1-800 numbers of the companies listed on the back and ask for tech support.
+I've actually been tempted to call the 1-800 number of the company listed on the back and ask for tech support.